mubashirbappi5/mubashirbappi5/README.md

 ###

-<p align="left">✨ Breaking things since 2024... but fixing them like a pro!<br><br><br> 📚I'm currently learning backend development and advancing my React skills.<br><br>🎯 Goals: Master front-end development, thrive as a freelancer, and achieve my dream of becoming a Senior Developer by the end of 2025.<br><br>🎲 Fun fact: From coding to creating—my journey is just getting started!</p>
+<p align="left">✨ Breaking things since 2024... but fixing them like a pro!<br><br><br> 📚I'm currently learning backend development and advancing my React & Next.js skills. 🚀<br><br>🎯 Goals: Master front-end development, thrive as a freelancer, and achieve my dream of becoming a Senior Developer by the end of 2025.<br><br>🎲 Fun fact: From coding to creating—my journey is just getting started!</p>

 ###